Cruder/machine_learning_global/README.md

 ```
 ./install.sh
 ```
-It will install curl, cmake, crystal and libeigen3-dev
+It will install curl, cmake, crystal, libeigen3-dev and gnuplot.

 Terminal 2:
 ```